-Students are informed at orientation that the standards of conduct clearly prohibit the unlawful possession, use, or distribution of drugs and alcohol; a clear statement of the specific sanctions to be imposed on student (consistent with local, state and Federal law); and a description of these sanctions, up to and including dismissal and referral for prosecution for violations of the standards.
+Students are informed at orientation that the standards of conduct clearly prohibit the unlawful possession, use, or distribution of drugs and alcohol.
+A clear statement is made to students regarding the specific sanctions to be imposed on a student (consistent with local, state and Federal law).
+Additionally, a description of these sanctions, up to and including dismissal and referral for prosecution for violations of the standards, is provided during orientation.